Collapse All

 How and when will I receive my results and certificate?

-For qualification courses, AAMC Training will forward your results and certificate to you by mail within two weeks of completion of the course and submission of your assessments.
-A PDF copy of all course certificates are available in your Members Area immediately after successful completion.
+For qualification courses, once you have been found Satisfactory in all your assessments and have been approved to certification, AAMC Training will email a certificate password to enable you to download your certificate (PDF) from your members area.
+A PDF of all CPD certificates are available in your Members Area immediately after successful completion.

 What happens if I don’t pass?